Perfectly Generic Item

 The only methods of obtaining this in-game are encountering a programming loot pool bug, crafting a custom item on a server and dropping it on the ground, or by purchasing it from Treasured Trophies at the outpost, where it can be purchased by exchanging a variety of rare crafting materials.

-- This item is a reference to the webcomic Homestuck where one of the main characters, John, creates 3 Perfectly generic objects using a 3d-printer-like device known as an Alchemiter, also, a character named Roxy can "steal" them from nothing and uses them to make weapons.
+- This item is a reference to the webcomic Homestuck where one of the main characters, John, creates 3 Perfectly generic objects using a 3d-printer-like device known as an Alchemiter when he attempts to scan in a blank pillar.
+They are also much more prolifically created by a character named Roxy, who creates them as a default by "stealing" nothing.

 - Making these items can be translated as "stealing the nothing out of nothing", i.e. a non-existent item name, mirroring the main method of making them in Homestuck.